GoellNico/DefectHunters-FALL2024-SQA/REPO.md

 #### 5.d.
 Continuous Integration
 Github Actions were utilized along with the Codacy static analysis tools to help with continuous integration and maintaining code quality.
 Utilizing a .yml file in the .github/workflows/ directory, we were able to add Codacy to scan through the source code.

-As you can see here, Codacy ran completely and exited without error.
+As you can see here, Codacy ran completely and exited without error:
 ![Commit Command](5d_github_actions/codacy_overview.png)

 ![Commit Command](5d_github_actions/codacy_beginning_logs.png)